Local Decoding in Distributed Compression: Main results

-From Corollary~\ref{lemma:concatenation}, the naive concatenation scheme achieves a local error probability that decays as $2^{-\Theta(\rwc)}$, and this is order optimal by Theorem~\ref{thm:converse_general} for non-confusable sources.
-However, a weakness of the concatenation scheme is that its local decoding procedure is tied to a specific value of $\rwc$ which is equal to the sub-block length $b$.
-In particular, if $b=\Theta(1)$, then, because the concatenation scheme encodes each sub-block independently, it is impossible to recover $(X^n,Y^n)$ with vanishing probability of error as $n$ grows, even after reading the entire compressed sequences(!)
-Our second contribution is a compression scheme whose local decoder has an error probability that decreases with the number of probed symbols.
-The performance of this scheme is given in the following theorem: \begin{theorem} For any $(R_1,R_2)$ in the interior of the rate region, there exists a rate $(R_1,R_2)$ distributed compression scheme such that for every $1>\eta>2^{-2^{O(\log n)}}$ specified at the decoder, the local decoder probes $\rwc=\mathrm{poly}(\log(1/\eta))$ bits and achieves $\peld\leq \eta$. \end{theorem} The above results easily generalize to more than two sources, see Section~\ref{estensione}.
+From Corollary~\ref{lemma:concatenation}, for any $(R_1,R_2)$ in the interior of the rate region the concatenation scheme achieves a local error probability that decays as $2^{-\Theta(\rwc)}$, and this is order optimal by Theorem~\ref{thm:converse_general} for confusable sources.
+However, note that the local decoding error-probability of the concatenation scheme is tied to a specific value of $\rwc$ which is equal to the sub-block length $b$.
+In particular, if $b=\Theta(1)$, then, because the concatenation scheme encodes each sub-block independently, it is impossible to recover $(X^n,Y^n)$ with vanishing probability of error as $n$ grows, even after probing the entire compressed sequences(!)
+To lower the error-probability, the parameter $b$, hence the encoding procedure, should be modified accordingly.

+Our second contribution is a compression scheme whose local decoder has an error probability that decreases as the number of probed symbols increases, without changing the encoding.
+The performance of this scheme is given in the following theorem: \begin{theorem} For any $(R_1,R_2)$ in the interior of the rate region, there exists a rate $(R_1,R_2)$ encoder and a local decoder such that for every $1>\eta>2^{-2^{O(\log n)}}$ the local decoder achieves $\peld\leq \eta$ while probing $\rwc=\mathrm{poly}(\log(1/\eta))$ bits. \end{theorem} Theorems~\ref{thm:converse_general},\ref{lemma:yconfusable_necessary}, and~\ref{thm:achievability} easily generalize to more than two sources, see Section~\ref{estensione}.